EliasDevSE/WVTT_FFMPEG/README.md

 ## License

-Use this whoever the hell you want to be honest, I just thought it was a stupid problem and was surprised no one came over it in 20 years.
+Use this however the hell you want to be honest, I just thought it was a stupid problem and was surprised no one came over it in 20 years.

 ## Problem